 Do yourself a favor and get ready for the parties, family gatherings, and pre-graduation to-do lists now.
 Otherwise, you’ll be pulling your hair out trying to squeeze it all in during those first two weeks of May.
 And, you’ve got exams to worry about then.

-Apply for graduation: Seems a little obvious, but there’s a reason schools send out the reminder email at least three times—if you forget this step, nothing else matters.
+Seems a little obvious, but there’s a reason schools send out the reminder email at least three times, if you forget this step, nothing else matters.

-Order graduation announcements: And address them.
+And address them.
 And send them out.
-Undoubtedly, your incredibly proud parents will help get the word out, but don’t leave it up to them to remember every family member on the list and close friends you’ve made over the years.
+Undoubtedly, your incredibly proud parents will help get the word out, but don’t leave it up to them to remember every single family member on the list and all of the close friends you’ve made over the years.
 It’s a big deal that you’re graduating college; let everyone celebrate with you.
 A great company for custom graduation announcements is Pear Tree.

-Breathe: Don’t forget to take a few moments for yourself.
+Don’t forget to take a few moments for yourself.
 Catch up with an old friend.
 Go for an easy jog.
 Enjoy a movie.
+Unwind by playing some video games.
 Take a long, hot shower.
 Life will only slow down if you let it.

 Ah, the most important step.
 All of your hard work, sleepless nights, and gallons of coffee will be worth it when you hold your diploma in hand.
 It deserves to be displayed prominently in the office of your first new job.
 Let it be a constant reminder of some of the best years of your life.